RDNA (microarchitecture): Usage in video game consoles

 Custom configurations of the RDNA 2 graphics microarchitecture are used in the PlayStation 5 from Sony, Xbox Series X and Series S consoles from Microsoft, with proprietary tweaks and different GPU modifications in each system's implementation.

-Valve announced on July 15, 2021 that their Steam Deck would feature the RDNA 2 architecture.
+Valve announced on July 15, 2021, that their Steam Deck would feature the RDNA 2 architecture.
 The Steam Deck was released in February 2022.

 RDNA 3

 RDNA 3 (also RDNA3) is the successor to the RDNA 2 microarchitecture and was projected for a launch in Q4 2022 per AMD's gaming GPU roadmap.
 At an August 29 reveal event for Ryzen 7000 series CPUs, AMD CEO Lisa Su teased RDNA 3 and revealed that it would utilize chiplets built on TSMC's N5 node.
 On September 19, 2022, Sam Naffziger, the current senior vice president at AMD, stated in a blogpost that improvements made to the RDNA 3 microarchitecture allow for considerable performance gains and efficiency, with an estimated 50% increase in performance-per-watt compared to the RDNA 2 microarchitecture.
 Additionally, the RDNA 3 architecture features the next generation of Infinity Cache, a modified graphics pipeline, adaptive power management and rearchitected compute units, leading to an overall robust uplift in rasterization and ray-tracing performance over the previous consumer architecture.

 On November 3, 2022, AMD unveiled the RX 7900 XTX and RX 7900 XT graphics cards, based on the RDNA 3 microarchitecture.
 These are the first commercial GPUs to be based on multi-chip module (MCM) design.

+On October 5, 2023 and October 24, 2024 respectively, Samsung announced Exynos 2400 and Exynos 1580, which utilized RDNA 3 microarchitecture-based custom-design GPU, Xclipse 940 and 540.